ergogen/ergogen/docs/reference.md

 <hr />

-Regarding lower level layout, rows appear both in zones and columns, and keys can be defined in four (!) different places.
+Regarding lower level layout, rows appear both in zones and columns, and keys can be defined in five (!) different places.
 So what gives?
 Don't worry, all this is there just so that we can keep repetition to a minimum.
 We could safely remove the `rows` and `key` options from zones, and the `key` option from column definitions, without losing any of the functionality.
 But we'd have to repeat ourselves a lot more.

 Let's start with rows.
 `zone.rows` can give an overall picture about how many rows we'll have, and set key-related options on a per-row basis.
+But what if we want to extend this initial picture with some column-specific details?
+(More on "extension" in a bit.)
+For example, we want an outer pinky column where padding is tighter than it is for the others.
+That's where `column.rows` can help, specifying a row "extension" for just that column.

-But what if we want to override this in a certain column?
+And what if we want to **override** the zone-level declarations in a certain column?
+For example, we don't just want to modify a row's attributes for a given column, but actually override the amount of rows there are.
-For example, we want an outer pinky column with just two keys instead of the regular three.
+Like an outer pinky column with just two keys instead of the regular three.
-That's where `column.rows` can help, specifying a row-override for just that column.
+That's where `column.row_overrides` can help, specifying a row-level override that disregards the zone-level defaults.
 Easy.

 Now for the trickier part: keys.